Út í óvissuna – International gangster action in Iceland

 Jeep stuck in the river.
 Heiða and Stuart waiting for help.

-Cinematographer descends into the gorge in front of Dettifoss.
+The cameraman descends into the gorge in front of Dettifoss.

 Filming the cars chases was sometimes carried out like this.

-Stuart stopped here for a fight.
+Stuart here, having a fight.

 Stuart ‘corpse‘ (Dallas Adams) and Heiða by Dettifoss.